WFTG

 WFTG (1400 AM) is a radio station licensed to London, Kentucky, United States.
 The station is currently owned by Forcht Broadcasting, Inc and airs a classic country format.

-The station airs CBS News updates at the top of the hour, as well as the complete slate of Cincinnati Reds baseball games.
+The station airs Fox News updates at the top of the hour, as well as the complete slate of Cincinnati Reds baseball games.

 FM Translator

 In addition to the main station on 1400 kHz, WFTG is relayed to an FM translator on 106.9 MHz in order to provide higher quality sound and to also widen the coverage area.